StoneWolf18/enoch/docs/reworks.md

 Technically, the only thing that can't change is the character's name, though we advise not making changes that would be too big to retcon (such as their clan.)

 <div class="secondHeader">Do I keep my XP and earned merits/backgrounds?</div>
-Any spent XP is refunded, but other traits (such as merits and backgrounds) earned in-character will not transfer.
-You are only able to spend bonus experience at character creation, <b>not</b> any earned during play.
+Any spent XP is refunded, but other traits (such as merits and backgrounds) earned in-character are subject to approval for transfer.
+Any XP earned up until the point of the rework submission can be spent with justification through an appended biography.

 <div class="secondHeader">How many times can I rework a character?</div>
 Every approved character gets <b>one</b> rework.